 The 2015 Focus was the first model to offer a standard back-up camera, with blind-spot detection and lane departure warnings.
 Ford also offers MyKey, a program that enables parents to program a key that will set limits on the car’s speed and radio volume, as well as seatbelt alerts.
-While young drivers might not agree, these features secure the Ford Focus as one of the best cars for teens in the minds of many parents.
+While young drivers might not be as enthusiastic about the safety elements, these features secure the Ford Focus as one of the best used cars for teen drivers in the minds of many parents.

 7. Ford Escape (2018-2019)

 If you would feel more comfortable with your teen driving a more substantial vehicle, the Ford Escape is a great option.
 Although this car is at the top of our $10,000 budget, it offers features that may make up for the slightly higher price tag.